xntrek/xntrek.github.io/_posts/2025-08-26-State-of-AI.md

 In either path, there is an increasing need and demand to operate with transparency rather than opacity.

+> warnng ""
-Whilst we are all pondering on how we achieve a future devoid of _HAL 9000_, _Matrix_ or _SkyNet_ scenarios, we also need to be wary of whether we are indeed inducing a world where AI _Dream of Electric Sheep_ as we march into a _Brave New World_.
+> Whilst we are all pondering on how we achieve a future devoid of _HAL 9000_, _Matrix_ or _SkyNet_ scenarios, we also need to be wary of whether we are indeed inducing a world where AI _Dream of Electric Sheep_ as we march into a _Brave New World_.

 As with all great technological upheavals, it will require continued vigilance, collaboration, and commitment to the hard work to actively consider risk-aware safeguards to prevent 'catastrophes', and utilise design-centric approaches to maximize positive impact and user empowerment.